dylancaponi/no-more-bad-movies/README.md

 There are enough "good" movies (and TV shows) in the world that you should never have to watch a "bad" one if you don't want to.

-But where exactly is the cutoff between good and bad?
+**But where exactly is the cutoff between good and bad?**

-Well that depends on how much longer you plan to live and how much content you watch per day.
+Well that depends on:
+- How much longer you plan to live and how much content you watch per day.

-It also depends on how much media you've *already* consumed.
+- How much media you've *already* consumed.
+- How much new media you predict to be created in your lifetime
+- Changes in the quality of media created in the future

 Let's say you're 30, you watch 1hr of content per day, and you'll die at 80.